 Ryerson Station State Park

 Ryerson Station State Park is in Greene County in the southwestern corner of Pennsylvania, near the West Virginia border.
-The 1,164-acre park features the 62-acre Ronald J. Duke Lake that is named in memory of a former manager of Ryerson Station State Park.
-The lake is currently drawn down for dam safety issues.
+The 1,164-acre park features a swimming pool, campground, hiking, fishing, picnicking, and winter activities.

 Picnicking: Picnic tables are available throughout the park, along with charcoal grills, drinking water and restrooms.
 Some of these facilities are ADA accessible.
 A small, children’s play area is in the main picnic area.